TenebrisNoctua/ServerAuthority/docs/index.md

 ### `AuroraService:SetPropertyIsInput(target: Instance, propertyName: string, isInput: bool): ()`

-This method presumably allows you to set a certain property to input.
+This method presumably allows you to set `isInput` to a property of a target `Instance`.

+!!! warning
+    Setting the property to "Position" may crash your Studio.
+Unclear on why this occurs at the moment.

 ## Events